 “Emotionally, we walked far away from each other…” says Bagwe.

 Things began to change when Bagwe turned 21.
 His debut film, Logging Out, won an international award, and his family’s attitude towards him began to change.

 “They realised that I’m enjoying my life and freedom, so they decided to support me…” says Bagwe.

 Bagwe knows how other queer people in India struggle to be accepted by their families.
 Many feel pressured by parents to settle down and marry.
-His latest project explores the coming out stories of others in a novel way.

 Food is a central part of Indian culture.
 Bagwe himself has plenty of experience in this area, having helped his late mother run her own food business.